 At last I sent into a village and procured a common kitten, which I put into the basket with the other.
 There was a great deal of spitting and growling at first, but in time they became great friends, but the villager was no match for the forester.
 It was amusing to see the wild one dart like a squirrel up the walls of the tent on to the roof; the other would try to follow, scramble up a few feet, and then, hanging by its claws, look round piteously before it dropped to the ground.”

-Berlin Zoo’s rusty-spotted cat kittens with their mum.
+Berlin Zoo’s rusty-spotted cat kitten.
 Credit: Berlin Zoo

 The rusty-spotted cat’s habitat is restricted to India and Sri Lanka, and these populations have adapted to such different types of environments, they have been separated into two subspecies, r. rubiginosus India and r. phillipsi Sri Lanka.
 In Sri Lanka, they prefer the thick, tropical forests, and in India, they take to the dry grasslands and open forests.
 Their restricted habitat makes them one of the many threatened wildcat species in the world.
 According to the IUCN Red List, they’re down to 10,000 mature individuals in the world, which puts them at the ‘vulnerable’ end of the scale, and due to habitat loss caused by logging, plus the fur trade, their numbers continue to dwindle.